Sen. McCain’s farewell carries message for Trump

 Cindy McCain sat bereft but composed throughout before finally weeping near the end, during Renée Fleming’s rendition of “Danny Boy.”
 Roberta McCain, the senator’s 106-year-old mother, was also on hand.

-At John McCain’s request, former Sen. Joe Lieberman, an independent Democrat from Connecticut, and former Secretary of State Henry Kissinger also spoke.
+At John McCain’s request, former Sen. Joe Lieberman, an independent Democrat from Connecticut, and former Secretary of State Henry Kissinger spoke.

 The senator’s son Jimmy McCain, wearing his military uniform, read “Requiem,” by Robert Louis Stevenson, the same verses the senator used to end his most recent book — “here is the sailor, home from the sea.”